 \section{Introduction}

 A left (resp. right) Leibniz algebra is a nonassociative algebra where the left (resp. right) multiplications are derivations.
-Note that left (right) Leibniz algebras introduced by Bloh in 1965 under the name of D-algebras \cite{Blokh}.
-In 1993 the Leibniz algebras were rediscovered by Jean-Louis Loday \cite{Loday}, as a generalization of Lie algebras with no symmetry requirements.
-If a nonassociative algebra is both a left Leibniz algebra and a right Leibniz algebra, it is called a symmetric Leibniz algebra \cite{Mason}.
-These latter algebras had been considered in \cite{Benayadi3}, appearing in the study of some bi-invariant connections on Lie groups.
+Note that left (right) Leibniz algebras were introduced by Bloh in 1965 under the name of D-algebras \cite{Blokh}.
+In 1993, the Leibniz algebras were rediscovered by Jean-Louis Loday \cite{Loday} as a generalization of Lie algebras with no symmetry requirements.
+If a nonassociative algebra is both a left and right Leibniz algebra, then it is called a symmetric Leibniz algebra \cite{Mason}.
+These algebras had been considered in \cite{Benayadi3}, appearing in the study of some bi-invariant connections on Lie groups.
 In recent years, the theory of Leibniz algebras has been intensively studied.
-During the last 30 years the theory of Leibniz algebras has been actively studied and many results on Lie algebras have been extended to Leibniz algebras (see for example \cite{AyupovBook, Fialowski, Barnes, Gomez-Vidal, Towers, Stitzinger, LiMo}).
+During the last 30 years, the theory of Leibniz algebras has been actively examined, and many results on Lie algebras have been extended to Leibniz algebras (see, for example, \cite{AyupovBook, Fialowski, Barnes, Gomez-Vidal, Towers, Stitzinger, LiMo}).

 Recently, S. Benayadi and S. Hidri in \cite{Benayadi3} investigated the structure of left (resp. right) Leibniz algebras endowed with invariant, non-degenerate and symmetric bilinear forms, which are called quadratic left (resp. right) Leibniz algebras.
-In particular, they prove that a quadratic left (or right) Leibniz algebra is a symmetric Leibniz algebra.
-At the same time, the variety of symmetric Leibniz algebras plays an important role in one-sided Leibniz algebras (more, about symmetric Leibniz algebras see, \cite{Barreiro, Benayadi1, Benayadi3, Jibladze1, Jibladze2, Remm}).
-Symmetric Leibniz algebras are related to Lie racks \cite{HamFat} and every symmetric Leibniz algebra is flexible, power-associative and nil-algebra with nilindex $3$ \cite{Feldvoss}.
+In particular, they proved that a quadratic left (or right) Leibniz algebra is a symmetric Leibniz algebra.
+At the same time, the variety of symmetric Leibniz algebras plays an important role in one-sided Leibniz algebras (more, about symmetric Leibniz algebras, see, \cite{Barreiro, Benayadi1, Benayadi3, Jibladze1, Jibladze2, Remm}).
+Symmetric Leibniz algebras are related to Lie racks \cite{HamFat}, and every symmetric Leibniz algebra is flexible, power-associative and a nilalgebra with nilindex $3$ \cite{Feldvoss}.
 A symmetric Leibniz algebra under commutator and anticommutator multiplications gives a Poisson algebra \cite{Albuquerque}.